gdsbook/book/notebooks/05_choropleth.md

 7. Discuss the similarities between  the choice of the number of classes in choropleth mapping, on the one hand, and the determination of the number of clusters in a data set on the other.
 What aspects of choropleth mapping differentiate the former from the latter?
 8. The Fisher-Jenks classifier will always dominate other k-classifiers for a given data set, with respect to statistical fit.
 Given this, why might one decide on choosing a different k-classifier for a particular data set?

-## References

-Duque, J.C., L. Anselin, and S.J.
-Rey.
-(2012) "The max-p regions problem." *Journal of Regional Science*, 52:397-419.

-Jenks, G. F., & Caspall, F. C. (1971).
-Error on choroplethic maps: definition, measurement, reduction.
-Annals of the Association of American Geographers, 61(2), 217-244.

-Jian, B. (2013) "Head/Tail Breaks: A New Classification Scheme for Data with a Heavy-Tailed Distribution." *The Professional Geographer*, 65(3): 482-494.

-Jiang, Bin.
-(2015) "Head/tail breaks for visualization of city structure and dynamics." *Cities*, 43: 69-77.

-Rey, S.J. and M.L.
-Guitierez.
-(2010)
-"Interregional inequality dynamics in Mexico." *Spatial Economic Analysis*, 5:
-277-298.

 ---